Stephen G. Olmstead: Early career

 Stephen G. Olmstead was born on 10 November 1929, in Albany, New York, to Leo Henry Olmstead and Charlotte Boody.
 He graduated from Bethlehem Central High School in summer 1947 and completed one year at the Champlain College in Plattsburgh, New York.
 Olmstead subsequently enlisted in the Marine Corps in August 1948 and was ordered to the boot camp at Parris Island, South Carolina.

 Following a United States entry into the Korean War in June 1950, he was assigned to the newly activated "G" Company, 3rd Battalion, 1st Marine Regiment at Camp Pendleton, California and sailed for Korea at the end of August that year.
-Olmstead was promoted to the rank of Private First Class and participated in the Inchon Landing in September 1950 and then in Chosin Reservoir Campaign in November–December 1950, where he served as Squad leader.
+Olmstead was promoted to the rank of Private First Class and participated in the Inchon Landing in September 1950 and then in the Chosin Reservoir Campaign in November–December 1950, where he served as Squad leader.

 He was subsequently sent back to the United States and selected for the Basic School at Quantico, Virginia.
 Olmstead completed the school in June 1951 and was commissioned second lieutenant.
 He then remained at Marine Corps Base Quantico and served consecutively as Platoon leader and Company Executive Officer within the School's Demonstration Troops until early 1953.

 While at Quantico, Olmstead was promoted to first lieutenant in October 1952 and completed the correspondence course at the Naval Justice School at Newport, Rhode Island.
 He joined the Marine Detachment aboard the light cruiser USS Northampton in January 1953 and served as Detachment Executive officer during the extensive tests of new equipment of the ship.